kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/20-deploy/01-minification.md

 * `/temp/scripts/App.js`

 ## Compress and Revision files
-* We not only want to copy these files but we all want to:
+* We not only want to copy these files but we also want to:
     - Compress
-    - Revision
+    - Revise

 ### What does revision mean?
 * We just want to add a unique string of numbers and letters after the file name